Builders and Innovators: Conversation with Nick Mehta

 Because I after working at Symantec, I ran a SaaS company.
 And we were in the cloud, you know, we're technology in the cloud, but we we were running kind of more like an on prem company, we had a, you know, sales team and marketing and product and support early SaaS days, that early SaaS days, and then you and but then one day, you kind of see those turn numbers go up or whatever.

-And so in running that company, eventually, we eventually sold it.
+And so in running that company, I eventually eventually sold it.

 And but during that time, I learned a lot about the importance of the stuff after the sale, you've been a big fan of this, you guys are investing it in your own company, right.

-And so that's kind of you know, game site basically is like, hey, everyone's gonna have the same problem, as they move to models where customers are paying them over time, or their, their customers not committed to them for life, or they kind of have to be in that business every day.
+And so that's kind of, you know, game site basically is like, hey, everyone's gonna have the same problem, as they move to models where customers are paying them over time, where they're their customers not committed to them for life, or they kind of have to be here in that business every day.

 It's like, we got to do that, because that's what we have to do to create our market.